kentuck art center's 2021 exhibition season:

 She has written public intellectual and culturally critical articles in venues including Slate and The Guardian, and her award-winning commentary, Crunk Culture (Alabama Public Radio) chronicles creative and sometimes cursory perspectives and responses to popular culture and representations of identity.

-She is also a proud member of the Crunk Feminist Collective and the incoming Editor-Elect of Communication and Critical/Cultural Studies.
+She is also a member of the Crunk Feminist Collective, who recently launched a substack called The Remix, and the Editor-Elect of Communication and Critical/Cultural Studies.

 More information about Dr. Robin M. Boylorn is located here: robinboylorn.com